GeneHunter is a powerful software solution for optimization problems which

 picks a number of stocks, for example, that he/she believes will

 offer a high rate of return.
-The GA is used to minimize the risk
+The genetic algorithm is used to minimize the risk

 by helping to adjust the portfolio so that it behaves like the